labordynamicsinstitute/ldilab-manual/_sources/96-01-using-config-stata.md

 ### Directory paths for log files.

 `config.do` creates a subdirectory and saves log files in the subdirectory.
-Area 1 sets these directory paths.
 Let's say the current working directory path is the following, since Jira issue number is `AEAREP-9999` and openICPSR case number is `111111`

 ```
 L:/Workspace/aearep-9999/111111
 ```

-- line 97, `global logdir "${rootdir}/logs"` sets the following directory as a directory for log files: `U:/Workspace/aearep-9999/111111/logs` or the network path equivalent.
+- line 97, `global logdir "${rootdir}/logs"` sets the following directory as a directory for log files: `U:/Workspace/aearep-9999/111111/logs`.
 Note that it will automatically use the `$rootdir` created earlier based on your choice of scenario.

 ```
 global logdir "${rootdir}/logs"